Diagnosis

 - Have your eyes checked.
 Do this regularly even if you see well.

-- Control chronic health conditions.
+- Manage chronic health conditions.
 Certain conditions, such as diabetes and high blood pressure, can affect your vision if you don't receive proper treatment.

 - Prevent eye injuries.
-Wear protective eyewear when doing certain things, such as playing sports, mowing the lawn, or painting or using other products with toxic fumes.
-Nonprescription reading glasses generally don't provide safety protection.
+Wear protective eyewear when doing certain things, such as playing sports, mowing the lawn or using products with toxic fumes.
+Prescription glasses generally don't provide safety protection.

 - Use the right glasses.
 The right glasses optimize your vision.
-Having regular exams will ensure that your eyeglass prescription is correct.
+Having regular exams helps ensure that your eyeglass prescription is correct.

 - Use good lighting.
 Turn up or add light for better vision.